 Now in its third year nationally, the program is nearing 1000 member departments and agencies representative in all states.
 It continues to work in complimentary and collaborative fashion with existing wildland fire public education efforts, like Firewise, and amplifies their messages to individuals to better achieve the common goal we all share of Fire Adapted Communities.
 They may be called brush fires, grass fires, field fires, railroad fires, outdoor fires, backyard fires, or forest fires, but no matter the name, the risk to residents and resources remains the same.

 The RSG!
 Program provides the implementation guidance; background knowledge; and presentation tools to assist fire departments in delivering the program message:

 • Ready – Be ready, be Firewise.
 Take personal responsibility and prepare long before the threat of a wildland fire so your home is ready in case of a fire.
 Create defensible space by clearing brush away from your home.
 Use fire-resistant landscaping and harden your home with fire-safe construction measures.
 Assemble emergency supplies and belongings in a safe place.
 Plan escape routes and make sure all those residing within the home know the plan of action.

 • Set – Situational awareness.
 Pack your emergency items.
 Stay aware of the latest news and information on the fire from local media, your local fire department and public safety.

 • Go – Act early!
 Follow your personal wildland fire action plan.
 Doing so will not only support your safety,

 but will allow firefighters to best maneuver resources to combat the fire.

 View the RSG!
-Program National Video in English or Spanish by clicking the arrows to the right.
+Program National Video in English.
+View a Case Study from Colorado Springs and the 2012 Waldo Canyon Fire on Creating Fire Adapted Communities by clicking the arrow to the right.